 - 1/2 teaspoon crushed red pepper

-- Heat olive oil in large skillet or pot over medium heat.
+- Meanwhile, heat the olive oil (2 tablespoons) in a large deep skillet or pot over medium heat.

-- Add anchovies, garlic, and red pepper flakes.
-Keep an eye on the heat; the garlic should cook but not burn.
-Stir frequently to dissolve anchovies.
+- Add anchovies (2 oz.), garlic (5 cloves), and red pepper flakes (1/2 teaspoon).
+Keep an eye on the heat and bring it down to medium-low or low if needed; the garlic should cook and soften but not burn.
+Stir frequently to dissolve anchovies (about 5 minutes).

 - Add the canned diced tomatoes (28 oz.), the chopped olives (1/2 cup), the capers (1/4 cup), and the parsley, if using (2 tablespoons).